tableau/TabPy/docs/tabpy-tools.md

 ## Predeployed Functions

-To setup models download the latest version of TabPy and follow the instructions to install and start up your server.
+To setup models download the latest version of TabPy and follow the [instructions](server-download.md) to install and start up your server.
 Once your server is running, navigate to the models directory and run setup.py.
 If your TabPy server is running on the default port (9004), you do not need to specify a port when launching the script.
-If your server is running on a port other than 9004 you can specify a different port in the command line like so
+If your server is running on a port other than 9004 you can specify a different port in the command line like so:

 ```sh